MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_DEMO.md

 2. In the Solution Explorer pane, under **PhotoSharingSample**, expand **Controllers**, and then click **HomeController.cs**.

-3. In the **HomeController.cs** code window, locate the following code.
+3. In the **HomeController.cs** code window, locate the following code:

   ```cs
        public IActionResult Index()